 The Problems with Nutritional Supplements

 Nutritional supplements are designed to try to provide the nutrients we need without too many calories.
-But there’s really no substitute for actual food when it comes to nutrition.
+However, there’s really no substitute for actual food when it comes to nutrition.
 So the attempt to replace food with a substitute is likely to fall short in some ways.

 Another big problem is that these drinks are very high in sugar.
-For example, one can of Boost contains 20 g of sugar.
+For example, one can of Boost contains 20 grams of sugar.
 That’s 80% of the sugar intake recommended by the American Heart Association for women, 56% of the intake recommended for a man.

 Although weight gain is an ostensible benefit of consuming these beverages, there are still many potential consequences of using a high-sugar source for weight gain.
 Consuming large amounts of sugar calories can cause the blood sugar level to spike, blood pressure to spike, and contributing to elevated blood cholesterol levels.